ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-a-URDF-in-Gazebo.rst

   ros2 launch urdf_sim_tutorial 13-diffdrive.launch.py

-In addition to loading the above configuration, this also opens the !RobotSteering panel, allowing you to drive the R2D2 robot around, while also observing its actual behavior (in Gazebo) and it's visualized behavior (in RViz):
+In addition to loading the above configuration, this also opens the ``RobotSteering`` panel, allowing you to drive the R2D2 robot around, while also observing its actual behavior (in Gazebo) and it's visualized behavior (in RViz):

 .. image:: https://raw.githubusercontent.com/ros/urdf_sim_tutorial/ros2/doc/DrivingInterface.png
   :alt: Gazebo with Driving Interface